Estimated read time: 10 minutes

 You can use that same strategy on Clubhouse.
 Just because you have an account that doesn’t mean you have to share content.
 Simply click on the setting wheel and then search for keywords that you want to follow.
 That gives you the option to follow people who have those keywords in their profiles.

 I followed people in the areas of content marketing and customer experience, for example.

-Twitter Spaces are currently in beta and you have to fill out a form and request to join.
-I did that and have not been approved yet.
-But I did see Twitter Spaces or Twitter rooms really show up in my Twitter Fleets area.
-So some people have access and are using them.
+Twitter Spaces is currently in beta and you have to fill out a form and request to join.
+I did that and was approved in March 2021.
+Twitter Spaces or Twitter rooms really show up in my Twitter Fleets area.
+Some people have access and are using them.